Sitefinity/sitefinity-admin-app-extensions/README.md

 ### Multiple bundles support

-After you execute the npm **run:build** command, you get as an output the **sample.extensions.bundle** file.
+After you execute the **npm run build** command, you get as an output the **sample.extensions.bundle** file.
 This file is a single bundle that contains a specific piece of functionality.
 With the Admin App, however, you can support more than one extensions bundle.
 This is handy when you need to compile two different types of functionalities and distribute them separately.
 For example, the folder structure in Admin App folder may look like the following:

 * **sample.extensions.bundle.js**